ene-h/Ken3S/src/site/notes/Matchups/Ibuki.md

 # Notes
 - Against penguin kicks: parry first hit xx LP DP
 - Ken stand HK is a good button to use here
+	- Stand MK can catch jumps and towards MK/HK
 - Towards MK (overhead hopkick, plus a billion on block) is safe on parry when spaced
 - Her LP is +6, used for trapping, interrupting is a gamble
+	- Maybe jump
+	- Maybe crouch MP + crouch tech
+	- Maybe shoryu
 - Do not mindlessly go into super, a lot of her moves get her off the ground, and if she is hit out of them SA3 will whiff due to air-reset status
 - She has multiple 2-hit jump-ins
 - Her jump is very fast (almost as fast as Dudley's) but try to anti-air, at least somewhat
 	- *Jump back hk is good and low risk.
-Walk under her and attack from the other side as well* - BigGameJames
+Walk under > button as well* \- BigGameJames

 > [!danger]- Raw SA3 punish
 > Close HK